Summer activities and hot sidewalks can mean you might need home remedies for sore dog paws.

 So … proper care of your dog’s paws is essential to keep him active and comfortable.

 Summer temperatures bring new challenges for your dog’s feet!

 Hot sidewalks, increased activity, running on unaccustomed surfaces … these can all mean your dog ends up with sore paws.
 On a 90 degree day, the sidewalk temperature can be as hot as 120 degrees or more.
 And that’s searing for your dog’s pads!

 Winter brings its own problems.
 Freezing temperatures, snow and ice balls between his pads … and salty streets and sidewalks that burn.

-So I‘ve got a great recipe for you that can soothe your dog’s sore pads at any time of year.
+All these things can lead to sore dog paws.
+So I‘ve got a great recipe for you that can soothe dog paws at any time of year.

 Giving your dog’s paws a good wash or soak can start the healing process.
 And it helps toughen up his paws .. making it one of your best alternatives as a natural healing and prevention aid.